Surveillance: Court cases

 People vs. Diaz (2011) was a court case in the realm of cell phone privacy, even though the decision was later overturned.
 In this case, Gregory Diaz was arrested during a sting operation for attempting to sell ecstasy.
 During his arrest, police searched Diaz's phone and found more incriminating evidence including SMS text messages and photographs depicting illicit activities.
 During his trial, Diaz attempted to have the information from his cell phone removed from evidence, but the courts deemed it as lawful and Diaz's appeal was denied on the California State Court level and, later, the Supreme Court level.
 Just three short years after, this decision was overturned in the case Riley vs. California (2014).

 Riley vs. California (2014) was a U.S. Supreme Court case in which a man was arrested for his involvement in a drive-by shooting.
 A few days after the shooting the police made an arrest of the suspect (Riley), and, during the arrest, the police searched him.
 However, this search was not only of Riley's person, but also the police opened and searched his cell phone, finding pictures of other weapons, drugs, and of Riley showing gang signs.
-In court, the question arose whether searching the phone was lawful or if the search was protected by the 4th amendment of the constitution.
+In court, the question arose whether searching the phone was lawful or if the search was protected by the 4th amendment of the American Constitution.
 The decision held that the search of Riley's cell phone during the arrest was illegal, and that it was protected by the 4th Amendment.

 Countersurveillance, inverse surveillance, sousveillance

 Countersurveillance is the practice of avoiding surveillance or making surveillance difficult.
 Developments in the late twentieth century have caused counter surveillance to dramatically grow in both scope and complexity, such as the Internet, increasing prevalence of electronic security systems, high-altitude (and possibly armed) UAVs, and large corporate and government computer databases.
+Other examples include encrypted messenger apps such as Signal and privacy cryptocurrencies such as Monero and ZCash.

 Inverse surveillance is the practice of the reversal of surveillance on other individuals or groups (e.g., citizens photographing police).
 Well-known examples include George Holliday's recording of the Rodney King beating and the organization Copwatch, which attempts to monitor police officers to prevent police brutality.
 Counter-surveillance can be also used in applications to prevent corporate spying, or to track other criminals by certain criminal entities.
 It can also be used to deter stalking methods used by various entities and organizations.

 Sousveillance is inverse surveillance, involving the recording by private individuals, rather than government or corporate entities.